ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Create the Data Movement Activity

-Now that you have all the connections created, you will create a Data Connect Activity which will read the K Bank Customers from PDA on-premises and the N Bank Customers from Db2 on-premises, combine the customers from both banks using a union, sort the data by Customer and then move the data to dashDB on the cloud.
+Now that you have all the connections created, you will create a Data Connect Activity which will read the K Bank Customers from PDA on-premises and the N Bank Customers from Db2 on-premises, combine the customers from both banks using a union, sort the data by Customer and then move the data to Db2 Warehouse on Cloud.

 <img src="./media/dataconnect/data-connect-image-14.png" />